8fold/php-events/.github/GOVERNANCE.md

 All participants in the community are encouraged to provide support for new users within the project management infrastructure.
 This support is provided as a way of growing the community.
 Those seeking support should recognise that all support activity within the project is voluntary and is therefore provided as and when time allows.
 A user requiring guaranteed response times or results should therefore seek to purchase a support contract from a vendor.
 (Of course, that vendor should be an active member of the community.)
 However, for those willing to engage with the project on its own terms, and willing to help support other users, the community support channels are ideal.

 ## Contribution Process

 Anyone can contribute to the project, regardless of their skills, as there are many ways to contribute.
 For instance, a contributor might be active on the project mailing list and issue tracker, or might supply patches.
-The various ways of contributing are described in more detail in our roles in open source document.

-The developer mailing list is the most appropriate place for a contributor to ask for help when making their first contribution.

 ## Decision-Making Process

 The benevolent dictatorship model does not need a formal conflict resolution process, since the project lead’s word is final.
-If the community chooses to question the wisdom of the actions of a committer, the project lead can review their decisions by checking the email archives, and either uphold or reverse them.
+If the community chooses to question the wisdom of the actions of a committer, the project lead can review their decisions by checking various communications related to the interaction.